arananet/TzxDuino-Reloaded/README.md

 - TSX, CAS (MSX)
 - CDT (AMSTRAD)

-# Note

-This is a work in progress, several testing must be made but it should work as is.
-I take no responsibiltiy for any damage to any equipment that results from the use of this board.
-USE AT YOUR OWN RISK!

-If you like the project, buy me a beer :) info@arananet.net

 # Audio Amp

 Since is not very clear if there is necessary a output amp, I have added a little DPDT, one position switch to bypass or enable the D9 signal to the AMP LM386.
 The other position will connect the D9 signal directly to the 3.5mm jack.